hungcq/knowledge-repo/language/english-grammar-in-use.md

 ### 102. So & such
 - Usage:
   - Make the meaning stronger
   - = like this (eg I got up at six.
-I don’t usually get up so early. = early like this; such a thing = a thing like this)
+I don't usually get up so early. = early like this; such a thing = a thing like this)
 - Form:
   - So + adj/adv
   - Such + (a/an/adj) + noun.
 No such + noun.